-- 4.1 The Organization shall identify the local communities that exist within the Management Unit and those that are affected by management activities.
-The Organization shall then, through engagement with these local communities, identify their rights of tenure, their rights of access to and use of forest resources and ecosystem services, their customary rights and legal rights and obligations, that apply within the Management Unit.
-(New) - 4.1.1 Local communities that may be affected by forest management activities are identified.
-(Adapt 4.1.1) - 4.1.2 Through culturally appropriate engagement with the local communities identified in 4.1.1, the following are documented and/or mapped: - 1.
-Their legal and customary rights that may overlap the Forest Management Unit; - 2.
-A summary of means by which these rights identified in 4.1.2.1 may be addressed; - 3.
-Areas where there are conflicts affecting or related to forest management activities.
-(Adapt IGI 4.1.1)
+- 4.1 The Organization\ shall identify the local communities\ that exist within the Management Unit\ and those that are affected by management activities\.
+The Organization\ shall then, through engagement\ with these local communities\, identify their rights of tenure\, their rights of access to and use of forest resources and ecosystem services\, their customary rights\ and legal\ rights and obligations, that apply within the Management Unit\.
+(New) - 4.1.1 Local communities\ that may be affected by forest management activities\ are identified. - 4.1.2 Through culturally appropriate\ engagement\ with the local communities\ identified in 4.1.1, the following are documented and/or mapped: - 1.
+Their legal\ and customary rights\ that may overlap the Forest Management Unit\; - 2.
+A summary of means by which these rights identified in 4.1.2.1 are addressed; - 3.
+Areas where there are conflicts affecting or related to forest management activities\.

-Refer to Annex E for more guidance related to culturally appropriate engagement.
+Refer to Annex E for more guidance related to culturally appropriate\ engagement\.

-4.2 The Organization shall recognize and uphold the legal and customary rights of local communities to maintain control over management activities within or related to the Management Unit to the extent necessary to protect their rights, resources, lands and territories.
-Delegation by local communities of control over management activities to third parties requires Free, Prior and Informed Consent.
+4.2 The Organization\ shall recognize and uphold\ the legal\ and customary rights\ of local communities\ to maintain control over management activities\ within or related to the Management Unit\ to the extent necessary to protect their rights, resources, lands and territories\.
+Delegation by local communities\ of control over management activities\ to third parties requires Free, Prior and Informed Consent\.
 (C2.2 P&C V4)

-This Criterion applies to rights identified in 4.1.2.1, if any.
+This Criterion\ applies to rights identified in 4.1.2.1, if any.
 Refer to the Intent Box at the beginning of Principle 4.

-- 4.2.1 Local communities are informed of when, where and how they can comment on and request modification to management activities to the extent necessary to protect their rights identified in 4.1.2.1.
-(Adapt IGI 4.2.1) - 4.2.2 The legal and customary rights of local communities related to management activities are not violated by The Organization.
-(Adapt IGI 4.2.2) - 4.2.3 Where evidence exists that legal and customary rights of local communities related to management activities have been violated, the situation is corrected, if necessary, through culturally appropriate engagement and/or through the dispute resolution process detailed in Criteria 1.6 or 4.6.
-(Adapt IGI 4.2.3) - 4.3 The Organization shall provide reasonable opportunities for employment, training and other services to local communities, contractors and suppliers proportionate to scale and intensity of its management activities.
-(C4.1 P&C V4) - 4.3.1 The Organization demonstrates a preference to local employment, goods and services, and in the case of a group certification, a preference to group members.
-(Adapt IGI 4.3.1)

-4.4 The Organization shall implement additional activities, through engagement with local communities, that contribute to their social and economic development, proportionate to the scale, intensity and socio-economic impact of its management activities.
+- 4.2.1 Local communities\ are informed, through culturally appropriate\ engagement\, of when, where and how they can comment on and request modification to management activities\ to the extent necessary to protect their rights identified in 4.1.2.1. - 4.2.2 The legal\ and customary rights\ of local communities\ related to management activities\ are not violated by The Organization\. - 4.2.3 Where evidence exists that legal\ and customary rights\ of local communities\ related to management activities\ have been violated, the situation is corrected, if necessary, through culturally appropriate\ engagement\ and/or through the dispute resolution process detailed in Criterion 1.6. - 4.3 The Organization\ shall provide reasonable\ opportunities for employment, training and other services to local communities\, contractors and suppliers proportionate to scale\ and intensity\ of its management activities\.
+(C4.1 P&C V4) - 4.3.1 The Organization\ demonstrates a preference to local employment, goods and services, and in the case of a group certification, a preference to group members. - 4.4 The Organization\ shall implement additional activities, through engagement\ with local communities\, that contribute to their social and economic development, proportionate to the scale\, intensity\ and socio-economic impact of its management activities\.
 (C4.4 P&C V4)

-Opportunities for local social and economic development brought forward to The Organization are openly and fairly considered and supported where possible.
-(Adapt IGI 4.4.1)
+Opportunities for local social and economic development brought forward to The Organization\ are openly and fairly considered and supported where possible.

 Opportunities for local social and economic development are identified.

-(Adapt IGI 4.4.1)
+4.4.2 Applicable to Community Forests:

-Projects and other activities that contribute to local social and economic benefits and are relative to the scale of the socio-economic impact of forest management activities are implemented and/or supported.
-(Adapt IGI 4.4.2)
+Projects and other activities that contribute to local social and economic benefits and are relative to the scale\ of the socio-economic impact of forest management activities\ are implemented and/or supported.

-Examples of how Community Forests can contribute socio-economically could include:
+Examples of how Community Forests\ can contribute socio-economically could include: